Home Preschool What’s the Difference Between VPK, Preschool and Early Learning Centers?

 What’s the Difference Between VPK, Preschool and Early Learning Centers?

-What's the Difference Between VPK, Preschool and Early Learning Centers
+Bayside Discovery Center - What’s the Difference Between VPK, Preschool and Early Learning Centers

-The Difference Between VPK and Preschool
+The Difference Between VPK and Preschool Education

 Preschool is for children who are around 2-4 years old.
 In preschool, the emphasis is on playful learning.
 Typical activities in preschool include reading stories, singing songs, playing independently, and conducting simple experiments.
 Children will strengthen their vocabulary, motor skills, and social skills.

-VPK, on the other hand, is for children from 4-5 years old.
+VPK stands for voluntary prekindergarten.
+This program is for children from 4-5 years old.
 It is designed to build on what children learn in preschool and get them ready for kindergarten.
 There is more structure, and children will engage in deeper learning.
 The curriculum may incorporate science experiments, art projects, numbers and letters, and manners.
 VPK helps students get used to sitting for longer lengths of time, listening and following their teachers’ instructions, and working together with their peers.

-What is an Early Learning Center?
+What Is an Early Learning Center?

 90% of a child’s brain is already developed by the time they reach age five.
 Preschool and VPK are the perfect places for your child to learn, explore, and play during this critical time for learning.
 The curriculum and structure of these programs will ensure that your child has the skills they need to succeed in kindergarten and beyond.
 It is important to keep in mind your child’s age and development when considering preschool or VPK.
 Not all preschool-age children develop at the same rate.
-For example, some children may need to be placed in a younger class if their parents and teachers feel that it would be a better fit for them.
+For example, some children may need to be placed in a younger class if their parents and teachers feel it would be a better fit for them.

-Florida’s VPK Program
+Palm Bay, Florida’s VPK Program

 The minimum standards for eligibility are that children must live in Florida and be 4 years old on or before Sept.
 1 of the current school year.
 Parents whose children are born between Feb.
 2 and Sept.
-1 can postpone enrolling their 4-year-old until the following year when their child is 5.
+1 can postpone enrolling their 4-year-old until the following year, when their child is 5.
 Parents can choose from different educational settings and various program options.
-Private child care centers, public schools, and specialized instructional services are all eligible to become a VPK provider but not all learning centers offer curricula that align with VPK standards.
+Private child care centers, public schools, and specialized instructional services are all eligible to become VPK providers, but not all learning centers offer curricula that align with VPK standards.

 Bayside Discovery Center is an early learning center in Palm Bay, Florida.
 When exploring preschool or VPK programs for your child, consider Bayside for a caring environment where they can grow and learn.
 Contact us for more information.